BestTimesToVisit.com Logo

 Explore the Isabella Stewart Gardner Museum's Courtyard

-Escape the urban bustle in this sprawling botanical research institution, a true urban oasis.
-In autumn, the arboretum transforms into a riot of color, with maples and oaks ablaze in fiery hues, perfect for a peaceful hike and stunning photography.
+Escape the urban bustle in this sprawling 281-acre botanical research institution, a true urban oasis.
+In spring, the lilac collection is spectacular, while autumn offers a riot of color; it's a perfect spot for a leisurely walk or a picnic.

 See all 8 things to do →